Who can see review analytics?

 The timeline view helps you see how your company, teams, or employees change in ratings over time.

-Each line shows the aggregate score for a specific skill or category (depending on which grouping you've chosen in the 'Group results by' drop-down) or displays the total score.
+Each line shows the aggregate score for a specific competency or category (depending on which grouping you've chosen in the 'Group results by' drop-down) or displays the total score.
+You can group results by: Total (unweighted), Category, Question / Competency, and Perspective.

 Each dot or moment in the timeline represents when a review was submitted.
 For example, if you're looking at the timeline for the entire company and everyone went through a review in September and February, you would see a dot for those two months on the graph.
 You can filter by 'Timeframe' to specify a time window to narrow in on results.